govhealth/PostpartumTOC/input/pagecontent/glossary.md

                   <tr>
          <td>Breastfeeding Intention</td>
          <td>
-           Indication that patient intends to breastfeed or express breastmilk, even if not current breastfeeding in prenatal period or due to a pause in breastfeeding
+           Indication that patient intends to breastfeed or express breastmilk, even if not current breastfeeding in prenatal period or due to a pause in breastfeeding.
          </td>
       </tr>
                   <tr>
          <td>Breastfeeding Status</td>
          <td>
-           Documented breastfeeding status: for example, exclusively at the breast, exclusively expressed breastmilk, a mix, unsure, or not applicable (e.g., exclusively formula)
+           Documented breastfeeding status: for example, exclusively at the breast, exclusively expressed breastmilk, a mix, unsure, or not applicable (e.g., exclusively formula).
          </td>
       </tr>
                   <tr>
          <td>Discharge Medications</td>
          <td>
            Indication that a medication should be taken by or given to the patient after being discharged from an encounter.
+[USCDI]
          </td>
       </tr>
                   <tr>